adityachooramani/NetMap/README.md

 ## Description
 This is basically a network scanner which currently searches for open ports.
 I have used sockets API for connecting to the target IP and currently it is very basic.
-\n I will add more features like IPv6 scanning and locating filtered/non-filtered ports.
+I will add more features like IPv6 scanning and locating filtered/non-filtered ports.

-\n Also, I added some genz lingo in the mapper so when you use it asks questions in a fun way :)
+Also, I added some genz lingo in the mapper so when you use it asks questions in a fun way :)

 ## Why build this
 Nmap is available and very advanced than this but this is just a hobby project of mine to understand networking better and I don't use AI for this even for the documentation, everything is handwritten.

-\n Why you may ask?
+Why you may ask?
 I just felt like manually typing code no offense ;)